 Unlike the NHS, the Canadian government does not require health surcharge payments.
 It is, however, recommended to have some form of medical insurance when you first arrive in Canada as you will need to register for public health insurance and will be issued with a card which you will need to present at the hospital or medical clinic, which could take up to three months.

-Both the NHS and Medicare do not cover services such as dental treatment, eye tests or prescription eyeglasses, physiotherapy, ambulance services, and prescription medication.
+The NHS and Medicare do not cover services such as dental treatment, eye tests or prescription eyeglasses, physiotherapy, ambulance services, or prescription medication.

 It is important to note that each province or territory has their levels of coverage, for example, Ontario has a drug benefit program which covers most prescription medication costs for residents who are 24 years or younger and doesn't have private medical insurance or seniors who are 65 years or older.